Kyubyong/numpy_exercises/README.md

 # numpy exercises

 In numerical computing in python, numpy is essential.
-I'm writing simple (a few lines) but hopefully helpful exercises based on each of numpy's functions.
+I'm writing simple (a few lines for each problem) but hopefully helpful exercises based on each of numpy's functions.
 The basic outline will be as follows.

   * Array creation routines (DONE)
   * Array manipulation routines (DONE)